samuel-hunter/parsnip/README.md

 Parser combinators take in one or more parsers and return a parser with enhanced behavior:

-**parse-map** *parser function* - Enhance the parser to apply any return value to the given mapping function.
+**parse-map** *function &rest parsers* - Compose multiple parsers to run in sequence, and apply the function to all parsers' values.

 **parse-progn** *&optional parsers* - Compose multiple parsers to run in sequence, returning the last parser's value.